UDL & Special Education Considerations for Continuous Learning

 Translated & Interpreted Communication

-- Microsoft PowerPoint subtitle (built-in) for Mac & PC
+- Consider turning on subtitles in Microsoft PowerPoint for Mac & PC (Video demo)

-- Remote American Sign Language (ASL) interpreters or remote speech-to-text professionals onto the platform means testing various view options and features to ensure interpreters or real-time captions are easily seen on screen, and that any other accommodations work properly.
+- When providing remote American Sign Language (ASL) interpreters or remote speech-to-text professionals through the video platform, it's necesary to test various view options and features to ensure interpreters or real-time captions are easily seen on screen, and that any other accommodations work properly.

 - For interpreting services, does the platform split the screen view or pin a video in order to permanently keep the interpreter’s video feed on screen?